Documentation Index

-form() connects an HTML form to your API with client-side validation, per-field error tracking, and progressive enhancement.
+form() connects an HTML form to any endpoint with client-side validation, per-field error tracking, and progressive enhancement.
+It works with generated SDK methods (entity CRUD), custom service endpoints, or any function that matches the SdkMethod interface — forms are not limited to entities.

 Basic usage